MarilynMaika/clustering-Antarctic-penguin-species/readme.md

 > The dataset was collected and made available by **Dr. Kristen Gorman** and the **Palmer Station, Antarctica LTER**, a member of the **Long Term Ecological Research Network (LTER)**.

 > 🧠 **Note**:
-> This project was inspired by a DataCamp learning challenge.
-The full analysis and code implementation are entirely my own.
+> This project was a supervised DataCamp learning project.

 ---